 Section 2: Dairy Canyon (3.7 km)

 In the 1970’s there was a church-run dairy where I-70 now sits, thus the name of this canyon.
 It is the most beautiful, diverse, and narrow of the 6 dry canyons running into the Richfield area.
 Over the first 500 meters in Dairy Canyon you will have two boulders to pull yourself up over, and then The Ladder (conditions permitting).
 After The Ladder, keep working your way up this narrow canyon, paying attention to trail marking ribbons at a couple potential junctions.
 Towards the top of the canyon it becomes smooth carved sandstone that has a small overhang to get up.
+A rope will be tied to help with the overhand if needed.
 There is an ATV trail that parallels the ridgeline just above the stream bed, and eventually you merge with this trail.
-There are a couple of steep climbs on the ATV trail, and the last steep climb takes you up to the top of Flat Canyon..
+There are a couple of steep climbs on the ATV trail, and at the top you merge with Flat Canyon..

 Section 3: Flat Canyon

-The top mile or so of Flat Canyon is a raise fin of packed dirt and clay, perfect for running.
+Catch an easily runnable and slightly downhill section as you start down Flat Canyon, eventually climbing and running atop a natural raised fin of packed clay.
 To the left are rainbow colored hills, while to the right crumbled red hills.
-All runners will run to the bottom of the raised fin.
-Half-marathon runners will turn around at this point, while longer runners will drop to the West into the streambed and will run up the "Unnamed Canyon" past some spectacular weathered red rock formations, before returning Flat Canyon.
+All runners will run to the end of the raised fin, and turn North and continue down a quarter-mile to Aid Station #1.
+Half-marathon runners will turn around at this point, while longer runners will continue up the "Unnamed Canyon" past some spectacular weathered red rock formations.

-Section 4: Traversing to Little Valley Overlook (Trail #84)
+1/2 Marathon ONLY: Traverse to Little Valley Ridge (Trail #84)

-From the Flat Canyon Aid Station, follow the ATV trail #84 to the North.
-This trail rolls up and down (mostly up) through unique red rock views.
-Stay on the ATV trail until it peaks out with an overview of dropping into what is known at Little Valley to the West, and you are greeted with a nice view of the Sevier Valley stretching off to the East.
-Continue high along the ridgeline to the North until you merge with the CCC truck-accessible road.
-There will be an aid station here.
-Half marathon runners at the top of this road will split off on the Scorpion Ridge trail to the East and begin their downhill return journey, connecting further down with trail #102.
-Marathon and ultramarathon runners will follow the main CCC road (#96) down to Little Valley Spring.
+1/2 marathon runners return up Flat Canyon the way they came, and connect with ATV trail #84.
+This trail rolls up and down (mostly up!) through unique red rock views.
+Stay on the ATV trail until it peaks out with a view into Little Valley on your left, and a nice view of the Sevier Valley stretching off to the distance to your right.
+Continue high along the ridgeline to the North until you merge with the CC mountain road.
+Aid Station #5 will be here (though it is only the second aid station for 1/2 marathoners).
+From the Little Valley Ridge Aid Station, all runners head off to the Scorpion Ridge trail.
+1/2 Marathon course description--> skip to Section 8 below.

-Ultramarathon runners will complete a 21 mile loop around Table Mountain before beginning the marathon course.
-Below is a description of the ultramarathon 21mile loop around Table Mountain.
+Ultramarathon runners will complete a 23 mile loop around Table Mountain before beginning the marathon course.
+Below is a description of this loop around Table Mountain.